 However, with a dedicated wire cutter, you get a relatively lightweight tool that offers significantly more dexterity with one-handed use and while wearing gloves.
 Wire cutters also often provide cleaner cuts with a broader range of cable types.

-My Pick for Best Firefighter Personal Wire Cutter: Channellock 88 6-in-1 Rescue Tool
+My Pick for Wire Cutters: Channellock 88 6-in-1 Rescue Tool

 Channellock is a brand name that people have trusted in the trades for a long time.
 They make some of the best plier type tools and they have expanded into the fire service.